-Rockfort Markets is a FMA regulated broker that offers both CFD and share trading.
+Rockfort Markets is an FMA regulated broker that offers both CFD and share trading.
 Two popular mainstream trading platforms are available to choose from – MetaTrader 4 and Trader Workstation.
 Both software options can be used as desktop and webtrader platforms, as well as mobile trading apps for iOS and Android devices.

-A range of financial instruments are available to trade with Rockfort Markets as CFDs or physical assets.
+A range of financial instruments is available to trade with Rockfort Markets as CFDs or physical assets.
 54 major and minor currency pairs can be traded as CFDs, with the pricing structure dependent on the account type you sign up to:

 Along with forex trading, the online broker offers the following asset classes to trade as CFDs:

-As well as CFDs, longer term investment opportunities include trading shares, options, futures and ETFs as physical assets.
+As well as CFDs, longer-term investment opportunities include trading shares, options, futures and ETFs as physical assets.

 Rockfort Markets provide access to thousands of different stocks to trade from 14 different countries.
 Brokerage fees are competitive:

 Overall, Rockfort Markets may be well-suited if you are looking to trade a range of CFDs alongside a selection of longer-term investments such as stocks and ETFs.

 To determine the best forex broker in New Zealand we compared in June 2021 the most important elements that matter for NZ traders.
 These include leverage, trading platforms to customer service.
 This is summarised in the table below.